AnthonyD1/Capstone2018/developer_resources/Install-Phpstorm.md

 1. Open the `developer_resources/test_program.php` file.
 2. Move your cursor to the upper right of the editor area.
 A small toolbar with web browser icons will appear.
 Click your preferred browser.
 3. The page will open in the browser.
-You should see "Hello, World" in big letters.
+If you see "Hello, World" in big letters then you are finished.
+Otherwise, continue to step 4.
+4. Click "Configure PHP interpreter" in the lower right of the PHPStorm window
+5. Set the version to 7
+6. Click ... next to CLI Interpreter
+7. Click the green +
+8. Select "/usr/bin/php"
+9. Close out of the dialogs with "OK"
+10. Reload the page in your web browser to confirm that it is working